Shruti-Mahato/SRAM/README.md

 By putting the values for $\frac{\mu_n}{\mu_p} = 5$ , $V_{T_p} = V_{T,n}= 0.67$ , $V_1 = 0.3$, we get
 $$\\frac{(W/L)5}{(W/L)3} \leq 2.3 --------(7)$$

 To summarize, the transistor M2 will be forced into cut-off mode during the write "0" operation if condition (5) is satisfied.
 This will guarantee that MI turns on, and changing the stored information.
+Since the structure is symmetric, the same constraints apply for M4 and M6.
 It can be shown that M3 needs to be stronger than M5 and, M1 needs to be stronger than M3.
-Since the structure is symmetric, the same constraints apply for M6, M4, M2.
 In this design, the 6T transistors were sized for minimum area.

 ### 2. Precharge Circuit